zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_example.rst

 Semaphore, Timer, and Fiber Example
 ###################################

-The following example is pulled from the file:
-:file:`samples/synchronization/microkernel/src/hello.c`.
+The following example is intended to provide a basic picture of how Zephyr's semaphores, timers, and fibers work.
+The actual implementations of the standard hello_world are much simpler, see :file:`ZEPHYR_BASE/samples/hello_world`

 Example Code
 ************